Zero-emissions Access Program grant

-Create a zero-emissions carshare program that fits the needs of your community
+Create a zero-emission carshare program that fits the needs of your community

 In 2018, the Puget Sound Clean Air Agency published Facilitating Low-Income Utilization of Electric Vehicles: A Feasibility Study.
 The results and recommendations of the study informed the development of the ZAP grant.

 Develop strategic partnerships to design, implement, and manage your project

 Depending on the scope of your proposal, you may need to coordinate with utilities, electricians, electric-vehicle-supply equipment providers, third-party carshare providers, car dealerships, contractors, insurance companies, and other partners to establish your community carshare.

 Partnerships with equity-focused, community-based organizations are especially important and will be essential for engagement, outreach, and education to support your ZAP-funded carshare program.
 Build these partnerships early.

 Work with key partners to identify and address logistical challenges